rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 Built on commodity hardware, Hadoop works on the basic assumption that hardware failures are common.
 The Hadoop framework addresses these failures.

-In Part 1 of this two-part blog series, we'll cover big data and some key components of the Hadoop framework.
+In Part 1 of this two-part blog series, we'll cover big data, the Hadoop ecosystem, and some key components of the Hadoop framework.

 ### Data is bigger than ever